MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 .col[
 # 6. Avoid Over-Indexing...

-Indexes add cost to writes and complicate the planner's job
+Indexes add cost to writes and complicate the planner’s job

 * Avoid duplicates
 * Analyze redundant indexes with a common prefix